 The bedrock of alternative rock.
 From the dreamy lullaby of “Sunday Morning” through the propulsively strummed drug anthem “I’m Waiting For The Man,” and onto the evocative “Femme Fatale,” sung by the Andy Warhol lent chanteuse Nico (aside from the doo-woppy chorus), this brilliant debut album showcased every aspect of one of the most influential bands of all-time.
 Since so many bands have taken their cue from the Velvet blueprint over the years, it’s easy to forget how startlingly original their confrontational music was during the Summer Of Love.
 Come to think of it, even though they've spawned legions of imitators, to this day nobody actually sounds quite like this singular entity.
 Initially despised but now revered by musicians, critics, and knowledgeable music fans, the band possessed the vision and guts to go against the grain, with John Cale’s skewed viola cries lending an otherworldly ambiance to tracks like the sadomachoistic “Venus In Furs” and the elongated classic “Heroin,” where gutter poet Lou Reed vividly talk-sings about shooting up.
 A ‘60s garage band at heart, The Velvet Underground were led by Reed, a great songwriter who was also capable of more straightforward fare such as the Bob Dylan-influenced “Run Run Run” (also about scoring drugs) and the poppier “There She Goes Again.”
 The band is long remembered for their association with Warhol, who supplied the famous banana cover but who in reality had little to do with the band’s musical direction, despite being credited as the album’s producer (among the guys who did the actual work behind the desk board was Tom Wilson, famous for his work with Dylan and Simon & Garfunkel).
 Where Warhol actually did influence the band was by creating the Plastic Exploding Inevitable (EPI) multi-media extravaganza, which incorporated art forms such as dancers, Warhol's films, and a light show (later popularized by Bill Graham at his Fillmore venues) along with the band's live music.
 Back to this album; Warhol's discovery, Nico, is to many an acquired taste, but I think the three songs this icy goddess sings are among the most riveting things here, including the lonely dirge “All Tomorrow’s Parties” and the hauntingly spare “I’ll Be Your Mirror.”
 Say what you will, but nobody, and I mean nobody, sounds quite like Nico, and her ghostly presence adds an interesting gothic element that they would soon lose without her.
 For their part, Reed and lead guitarist Sterling Morrison experimented with strange guitar tunings and droning noises that would be copied by countless future followers, and bands as different as Sonic Youth, Pavement, Can, Television, The Dream Syndicate, The Fall, R.E.M., Stereolab, Galaxie 500, Luna, and Yo La Tengo are all mightily indebted to the band.
 Another major innovation was Maureen Tucker’s (a female drummer was pretty revolutionary in of itself, actually) uniquely thumping drumming style, which launched the beat of alternative rock and would later dominate the sound of offspring such as The Feelies and The Clean.
-The Velvet Underground & Nico contains some deliberately “difficult” material that many prospective listeners will find unlistenable (“Black Angel’s Death Song” and “European Son,” both of which I’ve grown to grudgingly respect and both of which at least appear at the very end of the album), as well as deliberately decadent and controversial subject matter that can still raise eyebrows.
+The Velvet Underground & Nico contains some deliberately “difficult” material that many prospective listeners will find unlistenable (“Black Angel’s Death Song,” which I’ve grown to grudgingly respect, and “European Son,” which I tend to skip, but both at least appear at the very end of the album), as well as deliberately decadent and controversial subject matter that can still raise eyebrows.
 Reed’s “singing” is also to many an acquired taste, making this an album that’s definitely not for everyone.
 However, all of their revolutionary moves can be found right here, though they would further showcase particular styles on later albums (extreme-ism on White Light/White Heat, melodicism on The Velvet Underground, and pure rock n' pop on Loaded).
 Still, it’s The Velvet Underground & Nico that I find the most fascinating, as it has a great mix of innovative sounds and superlative songs, several of which are surprisingly pretty given how uncompromising and radical this album was at the time (and even today it still sounds pretty "out there").
 Simply put, no rock music library is complete without this groundbreaking album, which offers nothing less than a complete course in Alternative Rock 101.

 White Light/White Heat (Verve ‘68) Rating: A-